-As spring returns to the North Country this year, so does the New Hampshire Maple Experience at The Rocks Estate.
-Scheduled to run March 12, 19-20, 26 and April 2, the Maple Experience offers visitors a chance to learn about and participate in each step of maple sugaring, a treasured rite of spring in the area.
+As spring returns to the North Country this year, so does the New Hampshire Maple Experience at The Rocks.
+Scheduled to run weekends in March and April.
+The Maple Experience offers visitors a chance to learn about and participate in each step of maple sugaring, a treasured rite of spring in the area.

 “The Maple Experience program at The Rocks is really hands-on, and

 that’s what sets us apart from other maple tours,” said Nigel Manley,

 manager of The Rocks.
 “Participants drill holes in the trees, put

 taps in, and hang buckets.
 They also learn to identify different types

 of trees, so they can tap their own sugar maples at home.”

 Maple Experience visitors will enjoy a horse-drawn wagon ride through

 the historic Rocks as part of the program.
 An interpretive guide

 is on board each wagon, sharing some of the local history and